 That One Cave: When you light up a new cave, only to discover a fall into water, or worse: Lava yawning below a series of unlit caves that suddenly begin to rain hordes of nasty beasties down onto your head, then you'll understand.

-The newly added Iron Golems are becoming this mainly due to how it offers kid villagers a red rose.
+The Iron Golem mainly due to how it offers kid villagers a red rose.

 Unfortunate Implications: In a previous version of the alpha, you could only get gunpowder by murdering adorable little black people.
 If you couldn't bring yourself to kill them, you could just scavenge it from the bottom of a lake; those little dudes can't swim, but it doesn't keep them from trying.